 - Mellow Mushroom Pacific Rim Pizza Copycat - a favorite, pineapple, canadien bacon, bacon and jalapeno

-- Bomb BBQ Chicken Pizza – the best BBQ chicken pizza!
+- Homemade BBQ Chicken Pizza - the best BBQ chicken pizza!

 - 5 c flour + 1/2 c more if needed